 Activate library links outside Turku UAS network

 2. Search for Turku University of Applied Sciences and save your settings.
+The selection is only saved until you close the session, if you are not logged into a Google account.

-This publication has been licensed with the Creative Commons Attribution 4.0 International license.
-Doesn't apply to photos or videos unless otherwise stated.
+This resource has been licensed with a Creative Commons Attribution 4.0 International license.
+It does not apply to photos or videos unless otherwise stated.